Germany: Parliament rejects government's organ donor proposal | DW | 16.01.2020

 Germany's parliament has rejected a health ministry proposal for a new organ donation system.
 With donor numbers low, the health ministry wanted a presumed-consent system, with the onus on people to refuse to donate.

 Can silence be considered consent?
 And is it reasonable for the state to expect people unwilling to donate their organs after their death to make this clear?
-These emotive issues are being debated in the Bundestag on Thursday morning, with a vote expected later in the day.
+These emotive issues were debated in the Bundestag on Thursday morning ahead of a free vote on three new possible approaches.

 Read more: Organ donation: Germany debates how to get people on the list